Electives in Dar es Salaam

 Crucially, we offer support throughout your clinical placement as and when you need it.
 We’ve got all bases covered.

-*Prices below are in addition to a £300 registration fee.
+*Prices above are in addition to a £300 registration fee.

 VILLAGE HEALTHCARE WEEK